-In May 2023, Becky joined Caldecott Fostering as a move to enhance her knowledge within fostering in the charity-based sector.
-The therapeutic approach and the relational model of care appealed hugely to Becky, as she could see how her skills could be maximised to support the children, foster carers and agency.
-Becky is very determined and passionate about supporting children and their carers in achieving their true potential.
+In July 2019 Ana joined Caldecott Fostering as a move to enhance her knowledge within fostering in the private sector.
+The therapeutic approach and the relational model of care appealed to Ana, as she could see how her skills could be maximised to support the children, foster carers and agency.
+Ana is very passionate about supporting children and their carers in achieving their true potential.